Are you Investing, speculating or gambling?

 - The expected return for gambling harms the player, even though some people may get lucky and win.
 The probability is against you; statistically, the house always wins by a large degree (depending on the game).

 - Gambling should be considered an expensive entertainment rather than a tool for wealth creation.
 But unfortunately – some analysts point out- it is just “an extra tax on the fools”.

 4) SPECULATING VS GAMBLING

 Although the two concepts may have some superficial similarities, a strict definition of speculation and gambling reveals the principle differences.

 - Speculation is a financial transaction with a substantial risk of losing value and expects a significant gain.
 However, the risk of loss is more than offset by the possibility of a significant gain, even though that gain may never manifest.

 - Gambling, on the other hand, always involves a negative expected return.
-Converse to speculation, gambling purely consists of a game of chance.
+Converse to speculating activities, gambling purely consists of a game of chance.
 Generally, the odds are stacked against gamblers.
 When gambling, the probability of losing is usually higher than the likelihood of winning.

 - Compared to speculation, gambling has a higher risk of losing the investment.

 - Gambling in the financial markets is often evident in people who do it mainly for the emotional high they receive from the markets’ excitement and action.
 Such a passionate attitude to create profits rather than trading in a systematic system indicates the person is gambling in the markets and is unlikely to succeed throughout many trades.

 5) INVESTING VS GAMBLING

 Something that might usually be considered an investment could be a gamble.
 Let’s look at the similarities and differences between them.

 - Investing and gambling both involve risking capital to make a profit.

 - In gambling and investing, a fundamental principle is to minimise risk while maximising reward.

 - Gamblers have fewer ways to mitigate losses than investors do.

 - Unlike investing, gambling looks at opportunities that have a greater likelihood of losing money.

 - Investors have more sources of relevant information than gamblers do.